alehsan89/Final_Project/README.md

 # Final_project
 The purpose of this project is to predict the daily, weekly, and monthly sales for TOP4SPORT company.
-TOP4SPORT is a company which sales different sport equipment’s across all European countries.
+TOP4SPORT is a company which sales different sport equipment across all European countries.
 This repository contains the following files:

  1- Exploratory Data Analysis\
  2- FbProphet model\